 Simple SIP Example

-If you invest ₹5,000 per month in an equity mutual fund through SIP, your money gets invested in the stock market gradually.
-Over time, market growth and compounding can significantly increase the value of your investment.
+If you invest ₹5,000 per month in an equity mutual fund through SIP, your money is gradually invested in the stock market.

 What Is RD (Recurring Deposit)?

-A Recurring Deposit (RD) is a traditional savings option offered by banks and post offices, where you deposit a fixed amount every month for a fixed period at a guaranteed interest rate.
+A Recurring Deposit (RD) is a traditional savings option offered by banks and post offices.

 - Fixed monthly contribution